caueoliveiraaa/DataCommerceDB/docs/04_data_types.md

 Differences:

-- INTEGER range: −2,147,483,648 to 2,147,483,647.
+- integer range: −2,147,483,648 to 2,147,483,647.
-- BIGINT range: −9 quintillion to +9 quintillion.
+- bigint range: −9 quintillion to +9 quintillion.
-- BIGINT uses more storage (8 bytes vs 4 bytes).
+- bigint uses more storage (8 bytes vs 4 bytes).
-- BIGINT is safer for large auto‑incrementing IDs.
+- bigint is safer for large auto‑incrementing ids.

 </br>